-Commercial Asbestos SurveysProviding a full range of asbestos surveying services to businesses throughout the UK.
+UKAS Accredited Asbestos SurveysWe offer a full range of asbestos surveying services to businesses throughout the UK

-As a leading quality approved asbestos consultancy, all our asbestos surveyors and consultants are trained to the highest standards and as a minimum hold BOHS P402 Asbestos Survey/Surveying Certification and have a minimum of two years’ survey experience.
+As a leading quality-approved asbestos consultancy, all our asbestos surveyors and consultants are trained to the highest standards and hold (as a minimum) BOHS P402 Asbestos Survey/Surveying Certification with at least two years’ survey experience.

-All surveys, analysis of results and reporting is carried out to the highest standards and in full accordance with HSG264 Asbestos: The Survey Guide and HSG248 Asbestos: The analysts’ guide for sampling, analysis and clearance procedures.
+All our surveys, results analysis and reporting is carried out to the highest standards, and in full accordance with HSG264 Asbestos: The survey guide and HSG248 Asbestos: The analysts’ guide for sampling, analysis and clearance procedures.

 Oracle Solutions delivers a complete, professional asbestos survey solution to commercial customers throughout the UK.
-So, no matter where you are located, Oracle Solutions has the experience and capability to address and assist in addressing any asbestos issues that you may have.
+No matter where you are located, we have the experience and capability to help you to address all your asbestos issues.

 Frequently Asked Questions

-What types of property or premises could contain asbestos?
+What types of property or premises may contain asbestos?